-Plot : The newly regenerated Third Doctor is exiled to Earth by the Timelords.
-But its not long before the Doctor is drawn into a UNIT investigation, concerning plastic Asteroids from outer space.
+Plot : The newly regenerated Third Doctor, is exiled to Earth by the Time Lords.
+However, it is not long before the Doctor is drawn into – a UNIT investigation; concerning plastic Asteroids from outer space.

 Whats good : It’s in colour.
 It’s the best post-regeneration opener.
 Jon Pertwee.
 The Auton’s.
 The Brig.

-The Doctor isn’t himself – after an enforced regeneration, following his sentencing by the Timelords – to be exiled on Earth, with a broken Tardis.
-He ends up in a coma, in a local hospital – where the bemused medics are at a loss to explain why their patient has 2 heartbeats.
+The Doctor isn’t feeling right – after an enforced regeneration, following sentencing by the Time Lords – to be exiled on Earth, with a broken Tardis.
+He ends up in a coma; in a local hospital.
+Where the bemused medics, are at a loss to explain why their patient has two seperate heartbeats.

-Meanwhile, strange plasticy asteroids are reigning down all over the area.
+Meanwhile, strange plasticy asteroids – are reigning down all over the area.
 An investigation by UNIT reveals that a local plastic factory is manufacturing mannequins with the material, which brings to life the Auton’s.
-All controlled by the tentacled Nestene – which resides in the factory.
+The Autons are controlled by the tentacled Nestene; which resides – in the factory.

-Spearhead From Space has a unique feel to it ), due to having been shot entirely on location.
-This was due to a BBC Studio strike which meant studio space wasn’t available .
-It is also the only Who to be shot entirely on 16 mm film, which has meant a recent upscaled Blu-ray release was possible.
+Spearhead From Space has a unique feel to it, due to having been shot entirely on location.
+This was due to a BBC Studio strike, which meant studio-space wasn’t available.
+It is also the only Who to be shot entirely on 16 mm film, which has (so far) meant a recent full HD Blu-ray release; was possible.

 “What are you a doctor….of…..by the way?”
 Liz Shaw

-The scene of the mannequins breaking out of a shop window display, to go on the rampage around the high-street has to count as one of the most memorable in Who.
+The scene of the mannequins breaking out of a shop window display, to go on the rampage around the high-street – has to count as one of the most memorable in Doctor Who.

-The Nestene is less well cast though, as a big rubbery tentacle puppet.
-One of the least convincing cliffhangers in Spearhead From Space involves the Doctor being attacked by the Nestene.
+The Nestene is less well executed though, as a big rubbery tentacle puppet.
+One of the least convincing cliffhangers in Spearhead From Space, involves the Doctor being attacked by the Nestene.
 Thankfully, the Nestene is left mostly to the imagination.
-It stands out so more as a sore thumb, due to the rest of the episodes high production values.
+However, it stands out – as a sore thumb, due to the rest of the episode’s high production values.

-The bizarre Madame Tusseads exhibition of ‘top civil servants’ will also leave you scratching your head.
+The bizarre Madame Tusseads exhibition of ‘top civil servants’, will also leave you scratching your head.
 It is also a good hiding place for the facsimilie versions of humans ready for infilitrating government.
-The actors have been given a cool looking plasticy sheen in their skin to add to the effect.
+The actors have been given a cool looking plasticy sheen on their skin – to add to the effect.

 However, because the Earthbound UNIT stories (usually involving an alien invasion threat anyway!) were so good.
 It didn’t detract from the quality of the show.
-Infact, in same cases it made the show better – as there was more genuine location work, than the studio-bound space adventures!
+Infact, in some cases – it made the show even better; as there was more genuine location work, than the usual studio-bound space adventures!

-With the Doctor out of commission for at least half of this episode, it is left to the combined double act of the Brig and Liz Shaw to carry much of the esrly precedings – which they do rather well.
+With the Doctor out of commission for at least half of this episode, it is left to the combined double act of the Brigadier and Liz Shaw to carry out much of the early precedings; which they do rather well.

-Spearhead From Space is the strongest opening Doctor episode from any of his past or future regenerations and heralds in the new more dynamic Third Doctor era.
-With faster paced episodes, , a bigger budget and a regular strong cast of recurring characters.
+Spearhead From Space, is the strongest opening Doctor episode – from any of the past – or future regenerations and heralds in the new more dynamic Third Doctor era.
+With faster paced episodes, a noticably bigger budget – and a regular strong cast of recurring characters.